kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: What is mixin?

   A: Mixin is how many times your transaction is "mixed" with others for obfuscation and privacy.
-Most people suggest a mixin of 3.
+Most people suggest a mixin of `5` or above.

 Larger mixins will take longer to be confirmed unless a higher fee is used.

-A mixin of 0 can be used to have a public transaction(though it is strongly recommended not to do so).
+A mixin of `0` can be used to have a public transaction(though it is strongly recommended not to do so).

 #### Q: How can I view my balance?

-  A: If `TurtleCoind.exe` is fully synced, in `simplewallet.exe`, simply type `balance`.
+  A: If SimpleWallet is fully synced, in SimpleWallet, simply type `balance`.

-#### Q: I'm seeing an error like this in TurtleCoind.exe: `2018-Jan-25 23:18:34.620941 WARNING Transaction 862689940f8860b4410a4eef7be326b05aedc6b14a26e68e503769017ee80359 is not valid.
-Reason: Transaction uses spent key image`.
-Should I worry?

-  A: No, this is due to large transactions getting resubmitted on the network, and will be hidden from users in a later release of the software.

-#### Q: I'm seeing an error like this in TurtleCoind.exe: `2018-Jan-26 01:51:56.920444 INFO [45.50.5.81:24899 INC] Tx verification failed`.
-Should I worry?

-  A: No, this is a variable that has not been assigned, and will be hidden from users in a later release of the software.

 #### Q: How long does it take to sync TurtleCoind.exe?

-  A: Currently it takes around a few hours.
+  A: Currently it takes a couple of hours.
 This number will increase as more people use TRTL and the blockchain gets larger.
 If you'd like to speed up the process, check out the question below.

 #### Q: Can I speed up the syncing of the blockchain?